-Concomitant use of ZELBORAF with drugs with a narrow therapeutic window that are predominantly metabolized by CYP1A2 is not recommended as ZELBORAF may increase concentrations of CYP1A2 substrates [see Clinical Pharmacology (12.3)].
-If coadministration cannot be avoided, monitor closely for toxicities and consider a dose reduction of concomitant CYP1A2 substrates.
+- therapeutic window that are predominantly metabolized by CYP1A2 [see Clinical Pharmacology (12.3)].
+If - 215 coadministration cannot be avoided, monitor closely for toxicities and consider a dose reduction of - 216 concomitant CYP1A2 substrates.

-7.3 Ipilimumab
+217 7.3 Concurrent Ipilimumab

-Increases in transaminases and bilirubin occurred in a majority of patients who received concurrent ipilimumab and ZELBORAF [see Warnings and Precautions Section 5.6].
+- 218 Increases in transaminases and bilirubin occurred in a majority of patients who received concurrent - 219 ipilimumab and ZELBORAF [see Warnings and Precautions Section 5.6].